 Gaylord GramsGaylord Grams is an avid local birder and has led many field trips for the Altacal Chapter of the Audubon Society.
 Events:

-Calvin HamiltonCalvin Hamilton, retired from nuts and bolts and relocated long time Paradise resident, now resides in Chico.
+Marc HalletMarc has been interested in wildlife since childhood in Belgium and the Congo.
+He started photographing wildlife during his years at Humbolt State University where he earned a degree in Wildlife Management.
+He continued taking photograph of various subjects during his 38-year career working with the Washington State Department of Fish and Wildlife.
+After retiring and moving to Chico in 2011, he began focusing more on wildlife photography, taking advantage of the great photo opportunities the area provides.
+Events: Calvin HamiltonCalvin Hamilton, retired from nuts and bolts and relocated long time Paradise resident, now resides in Chico.
 An avid hiking, biking and kayaking enthusiast, he is developing his birding abilities with the help of his wife, Liz Webster.
 Events:

 Scott HardageScott Hardage is a land steward for The Nature Conservancy in the Lassen foothills area.
-Scott organizes public outreach hikes at the Dye Creek Preserve and manages a group of volunteer docents who help to lead the hikes.
-He enjoys hiking and photography, and has recently used camera traps to document burrowing owl activity on the preserve.
+Scott organizes outreach activities at the Dye Creek and Vina Plains Preserves, and manages a group of volunteer Docents who help to lead the activities.
+In his spare time he enjoys photography and woodworking.
+You can find him on iNaturalist as DyeCreekScott.
 Events:

 Liam HuberLiam Huber started bird-watching at age 5 and has become accomplished at bird identification by sight and by ear.
 He spends much of his free time, as well as most of his not-free time, photographing and exploring every inch of Butte County.
 Events:

-Shelly KirnShelly Kirn taught biology at CSU, Chico for 30 years, including clas conservation biology, ecology, evolution, and zoology.
+Shelly KirnShelly Kirn taught biology at CSU, Chico for 30 years, including class conservation biology, ecology, evolution, and zoology.
 She was also faculty advisor to the student biology honor society.
 Shelly has been birding since about 1994 and enjoys traveling throughout the US (and occasionally beyond!) to see birds and other wildlife.
 In her retirement, Shelly is birding more, attending music festivals, and volunteering with several groups including the Chico Animal Shelter.
 Events:

 Asya LeslyAsya Lesly is an occupational therapist who has lived in Forest Ranch for 7 years.
 She loves to spend her time looking for birds, feeding the birds, reading about birds, photographing birds, and painting birds.
 Events:

 Laura LushLaura Lush is a life-long Yuba-Sutter resident, artist, retired high school teacher, nature enthusiast, and avid birder.
-She has been active with Middle Mountain Interpretive Hikes for over 20 years as guide, board member, and charter hike coordinator.
+She has been active with Middle Mountain Interpretive Hikes for over 25 years as guide, board member, and charter hike coordinator.
 Sharing the wonder of the Sutter Buttes is one of her favorite activities, whether it's looking for birds, flowers, or just enjoying the day with hikers.
 Events:

 |

-Charlie MathewsCharlie Mathews and his family have been farmers in the area north of Marysville for multiple generations.
-He and family members are leaders in the rice industry and waterfowl conservation.
-Events: Tess McGuireTess McGuire has been birding and making hats for the last twenty years.
+Tess McGuireTess McGuire has been birding and making hats for the last twenty years.
 She became an avid kayaker when she bought a house on Clear Lake.
 Now that she lives near Mendocino she paddles the local rivers and birds the coast.
 Perhaps some day she'll be brave enough to go out on the ocean.
 Events:

 Marjorie McNairnMarjorie McNairn had led wildflower field trips for Mt.
 Lassen Chapter of the California Native Plant Society for over 35 years, and has compiled plant lists for several locations around this area.
 Events: